Mabel Stark: Biography

-Stark was born on December 10, 1889- but as to where remains ambiguous; as both Kentucky and Tennessee have been given as possible locations of birth.
+Stark was born on December 10, 1889 - but where remains ambiguous; as both Kentucky and Tennessee have been given as possible locations of birth.
 The family later relocated to Cobb near Princeton, Kentucky, where her mother's parents were located.
 She was one of seven children born to Lela and Hardy Haynie.

 Stark's parents were farmers, and they died within two years of each other, so that by the age of 17, Stark and her siblings were orphaned.
 She spent a short period of time with her aunt Kate Pettypoole in Princeton.
 She then traveled to Louisville and became a nurse at St. Mary's Hospital.
 Soon after, she left Louisville, and her history becomes difficult to trace.

 Circus friends contend that she worked in carnivals as a "dancer" of some type.
 (Like many circus performers, Stark did not hesitate to enrich the truth to create an interesting story.
 She even once told an interviewer that she was born to a wealthy Canadian.)

 She ended up in 1911 with the Al G. Barnes Circus based in Culver City, California, where she met animal trainer Al Sands.
 She worked for a brief time there as a "high school" rider (horseback rider) but fervently wanted to work with the big cats.
 She began work with Louis Roth, a famous "cat man" she would later marry.
 (Stark was married four or five times.)

 Soon, she became a tiger trainer in the ring.
 At first, they had her work a "balloon act", which had her "riding" a lion on a platform and then pressing a pedal to release fireworks at some point in the act.
 But by 1916, she was presenting the show's major tiger act.

 On February 18, 1916, Stark was severely mauled by a lion named Louie while rehearsing for the Pacific Electric exhibit of the National Orange Show in San Bernardino, California.
 Stark's husband, Louis Roth, fired blank cartridges from a revolver into the face of the lion amid the screams of his wife and spectators who had gathered to watch the rehearsal.
 The lion seized Stark's left arm into its mouth and rolled over a number of times.
 (Roth had also been mauled earlier that day by a lion named Jeff.
 He suffered deep injuries to his arm before firing blanks into the animal's open jaws.)